 In the age of countless online subscription services, we tend to sign up and use them for maybe a few months before moving on to the next great thing.

-You may have forgotten about that subscription, but it hasn’t forgotten about you.
+You may have forgotten about those unused subscriptions, but they haven’t forgotten about you.
 You promised yourself that you’d get around to canceling it, but you forgot … again.

-In our Trim review, we'll take a look at a cool text bot that is a holistic financial management service dedicated to saving you money.
+In our Trim review, we’ll take a look at a cool personal finance bot that is a holistic financial management service dedicated to saving you money.